hololinked-dev/docs/docs/beginners-guide/articles/servers.md

 --8<-- "docs/beginners-guide/code/thing_inheritance.py"
 ```

-`id` is a unique name recognising the instantiated object.
-It allows multiple
+`id` is a unique name recognising the instantiated object, allowing multiple instances of the same class to have a remote interface.
-hardware of the same type to be connected to the same computer without overlapping the exposed interface.
 It is therefore a
 mandatory argument to be supplied to the `Thing` parent.
 Non-experts may use strings composed of
 characters, numbers, forward slashes etc., which looks like a part of a browser URL, but the general definition is
 that `id` should be a URI compatible string: